Our Bodies Our Voices: Re-Imagining Sexual & Reproductive Justice in ‘Punjabi Canada’

 Amrita Kumar-Ratta, Brampton and Mississauga

-A writer, storyteller, social researcher, educator, and community curator, Amrita works rooted in principles of decolonial, transnational, and intersectional feminism and transformative justice.
+Amrita Kumar-Ratta (she/her) is a writer, storyteller, social researcher, educator, and community curator.
+Her work is rooted in principles of decolonial, transnational, and intersectional feminism and transformative justice.
 Her areas of interdisciplinary knowledge and practice include gender, sexuality, and health; justice, equity, and inclusion (JEDI) strategy; community engagement; and transformative arts education.

-She is currently a Ph.D. candidate in Human Geography at the University of Toronto.
-Her research explores, unpacks, and gives voice to the sexual & reproductive lives, experiences, and justice work of Punjabi women in the Peel Region in Ontario and the Lower Mainland Region in British Columbia.
+She is currently pursuing a PhD in Human Geography at the University of Toronto.
+Her research explores, unpacks, and gives voice to the sexual & reproductive lives, experiences, and justice work of Punjabi women in Peel Region in Ontario and the Lower Mainland Region in British Columbia.

 She is also the Founder & Creator of Shades of Brown Girl, a global creative storytelling and community healing space for South Asian women and femmes.

 Centring Race, Gender, and Disability in Active Transportation

 Armi De Francia, Ajax